pepperize/projen-awscdk-app-ts/README.md

 ```shell
 npx projen new --from @pepperize/projen-awscdk-app-ts@latest
 ```

-_Note: it will install the `latest` version.
+_Note: the `latest` version will be installed.
 If you don't specify the `latest` version, it won't be upgraded while running `npx projen`_

 ## Create a new projen project type